ttscoff/bunch/bunch-files/interactivity.md

     myvar = ?"Question to ask"

 When the field pops up, type your response and hit OK.
 Then the `myvar` variable will be populated for any snippets that include it with `${myvar}`.

+As an example, you could use this to enter a search term when opening a Bunch:

+    spotifyurl = ?"Spotify Search"
+    Spotify
+    - spotify:search:%{spotifyurl}

+That will take your input and url encode it into a Spotify URL that is directly opened by Spotify.

 #### Multiple Choice Input